Skip to main content

 • Document reports for clients on their plan of care and any changes in the behaviour of daily routines

-• Other related duties and tasks as assigned by the Supervisor in compliance with the Occupational Health and Safety legislation, regulations, and Carefor policies and procedures.
+• Other related duties and tasks as assigned by the supervisor in compliance with the Occupational Health and Safety legislation, regulations, and Carefor policies and procedures

 • Qualifications